 Academic staff at the Asia Institute have an array of research interests and specialisations which may be loosely grouped into three broad categories: language and society, religion and tradition, and mobility and popular culture.
 Academics at the Asia Institute are regularly called on by local and national media sources to provide expert opinions on a range of contemporary and historical issues that arise in both scholarly and popular debate.
 The Asia Institute also has an exciting roster of visiting scholars, hosts several annual conferences, and participates in a range of cultural exchange programs.
-Our close involvement with the broader community is further demonstrated by our hosting of the National Centre of Excellence for Islamic Studies and the Centre for Contemporary Chinese Studies.
+Our close involvement with the broader community is further demonstrated by our hosting of the National Centre for Contemporary Islamic Studies and the Centre for Contemporary Chinese Studies.

 The importance of Asia and the Middle East to Australia - and the world - continues to grow at a significant pace.
 Many of Australia's largest and most important trading partners are based in Asia, and diplomatic exchanges between Australia and the Middle East are expanding in both number and importance.
 The Asia Institute strives to provide leadership in the study of the rich intellectual, legal, political, cultural and religious traditions of these vital regions.

 On behalf of our staff and students, as well as our alumni and friends, I am delighted to welcome you to the Asia Institute.